chudkowsky/howcryptoworksbook/Chapter_07_MEV.md

 The system evolved from individual miners making direct deals to a sophisticated auction where multiple builders compete for validator selection, with relays facilitating the bidding process.

 **User Protection Through Flashbots Protect**: Recognizing that infrastructure alone wasn't enough, Flashbots launched Flashbots Protect, a service that routes user transactions through private mempools.
-This shields regular users from the MEV extraction strategies detailed earlier while potentially providing rebates from captured MEV—essentially bypassing the public mempool and reducing sandwich/frontrunning risk.
+This shields regular users from the MEV extraction strategies detailed earlier while potentially providing rebates from captured MEV.
+The service works by bypassing the public mempool and reducing sandwich/frontrunning risk.
 These transactions still compete in the builder auction but are not exposed to public mempool predation.

 The Flashbots approach represents a pragmatic philosophy: since MEV extraction is inevitable in any system with transaction ordering, the goal should be making it transparent, efficient, and less harmful to users.
 Rather than fighting the economic forces, they built infrastructure to channel them constructively.